JimmyLi-Network/SpecSensingSDR/README.md

 # SpecSensingSDR
-Our custom-designed hardware platform design for spectrum sensing that is fully programmable can be also used for general software-defined radio platform.
+Our custom-designed hardware platform design for spectrum sensing that uses fully programmable architecture and it can also be used for general software-defined radio platform.

 #Schematic
-The circuit design of each blocks
+The circuit design of each blocks, including ZYNQ 7020 FPGA circuit, power module, USB and Ethernet interface, and the analog front end design with AD9361.

 #PCB
 The layout of the hardware